glampert/glampert.github.io/pages/about.markdown

 This site/blog is where I post about some of my personal projects and experiments on games programming.
 Views and opinions expressed here are my own and don't necessarily reflect those of my employer.

-Some topics of interest that you will find in this site:
+Some topics of interest that you will find here:

 - Game development
 - Graphics and real-time rendering